Extended Coverage: Increasing Coverage Limits on Valuables in Renters Insurance

 Generally, renters insurance policies without extended insurance coverage don’t cover items damaged by accident, but SUPERGOOD provides you with extra protection for your valuables.

-What Categories are Eligible for Increased Coverage?
+What Categories Are Eligible for Increased Coverage?

 - Jewelry and watches

 Extended coverage only applies to items that fall into the specific category that you upgraded, not any related gear.
 For instance, if you have increased coverage for musical instruments, the headphones and recording software you use with them aren’t covered.
+They’ll still be covered under your standard policy and subject to your normal deductible, but aren’t eligible for SUPERGOOD extended coverage.

 3 Documents You Can Use for Extended Coverage Claims